SeanNaren/deepspeech.pytorch/README.md

 # apply changes
 cd ${KFAPP}
 ${KUBEFLOW_SRC}/scripts/kfctl.sh apply platform
 ```

-This will make the drive, however we now need to mount it to kubeflow.
+This will make the drive, however we now need to mount it to our kubeflow cluster.
 We will need to define the storage capacity and IP address that our node is set on.
 To figure out the IP run the below command:

 ```bash